cohesity/community-automation-samples/README.md

 ## Suggestions and Feedback

 We would love to hear from you.
-Please send your suggestions and feedback to: [cohesity-api-sdks@cohesity.com](mailto:cohesity-api-sdks@cohesity.com)
+Please send your suggestions, feedback and questions  to: [Cohesity Support](https://www.cohesity.com/support/)

 ## License